-Thrill rides, Ghost Town, Camp Snoopy, a real train, and stage coach ride.
+Thrill rides, Ghost Town, Camp Snoopy, a real train, and stagecoach ride.
 Knott’s offers a fun experience for every age group.
-If you want to cool off Knott’s Soak City is right next door.
+If you want to cool off, Knott’s Soak City is right next door.
 And don’t forget to visit Knott’s Berry Farm Chicken Dinner Restaurant for a delicious chicken dinner.
+(Closed)

 Enjoy a family picnic, ride a train or visit the Orange County Zoo.
-The main trail roams throughout the central park area towards the area’s many other attractions, including six children’s playgrounds, four softball fields, two horseshoe pits, volleyball courts, and a man-made lagoon and lake for fishing.
+The main trail roams throughout the central park area towards the area’s many other attractions, including six children’s playgrounds, four softball fields, two horseshoe pits, volleyball courts, and an artificial lagoon and lake for fishing.